 The first distinction usually made for a silver coin is whether or not it is graded.
 Graded silver coins

-generally for their condition and/or rarity, and therefore typically sell at a
+carry numismatic value, generally for their condition and/or rarity, and therefore typically sell at a

-known grading companies are PCGS and NGS.
-For instance, Gainesville Coins carry's both graded and ungraded U.S. Mint
+Coins carries both graded and ungraded U.S. Mint

 American Silver Eagle Coins.

 Most silver coins manufactured today are .999 pure and 1 troy oz.
 Over recent years there has been

-an increase in the number of mints producing larger sized coins such as the Chinese Mint's 2011 5oz.
+an increase in the number of mints producing larger sized coins, such as: the Chinese Mint's 2011

-Chinese Silver Panda and the Royal Australian Mint's
+5oz.
+Chinese Silver Panda and the Royal

-paid over spot for a silver coin declines as the weight increases.
+Typically the premium paid over spot for a silver coin declines as the weight increases.
 Silver

-Many national mints produce silver coins for both the numismatic market and the investing market.
+Many national mints produce silver coins for both the numismatic market and the investment market.

-A number of these coins are eligible for inclusion in a metal's IRA including the American
+A number of these coins are eligible for inclusion in a precious metals IRA, including the American

-the Canadian Silver Maple Leaf, the
+Silver Eagle, the Canadian Silver Maple

-Australian Silver Kookaburra,
+Leaf, the Australian Silver Kookaburra, and the Austrian